jk431j/dsTest/Subscriber_groups_in_Separate_XML.md

 ```XML
 <subscriber_database count="6" name="ClientDB">
 ```
-- in the test case XML configuration you can specify additional *subscriber_profiles* and you have to specify at least one *subscriber_group*.
+- you can define additional *subscriber_profiles* and you have to define at least one *subscriber_group*.
 You cannot load subscriber profile without having subscriber group
 - you have to specify *start* and *end* for subscriber group, using *count* does not work
 - the *start* and *end* has to be unique amongst all test configurations otherwise you will get an error